The big question: is it possible to build native apps with Vue.js?

 - This one is true about Vue in general, but the framework focuses on the view layer

 - Highly adaptive and lightweight solution

 Another tool that might be used for Vue mobile development, is Vux.
 It provides mobile UI components based on Vue and WeUI.
 Probably the name is not very familiar to you.
 Contrary to NativeScript or Vue-native, Vux is not being talked about that much.
-The main reason for this is that it’s documentation is mostly in Chinese, so unless you know the language or have a friend who can help you, it will take you some time to master this.
-But as the code is not in Chinese, figuring out the documentation might not be the misison impossible.
-And it might even be worht it – Vux is being used pretty actively and it has over 17k stars on GitHub.
+The main reason for this is that its documentation is mostly in Chinese, so unless you know the language or have a friend who can help you, it will take you some time to master this.
+But as the code is not in Chinese, figuring out the documentation might not be the mission impossible.
+And it might even be worth it – Vux is being used pretty actively and it has over 17k stars on GitHub.
 English documentation is under the way, so let’s hope soon we will be able to refer to the English documentation.

 Vum is UI framework for building mobile applications.
-According to to the developers, Vum takes the style for different framework components, from frameworks such as Framework7, WeUI, MSUi, Light7, Ratchet and vue-strap.
+According to the developers, Vum takes the style for different framework components, from frameworks such as Framework7, WeUI, MSUi, Light7, Ratchet, and vue-strap.
 If you are searching for a UI mobile framework for Vue, it’s another option that you might want to consider.
 The documentation is in English and looks poorly translated also has some spelling mistakes, but overall, it’s pretty understandable.
 It has over 1.6k stars on GitHub.